This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 But it’s important to not gloss over one of the most overlooked parts of the brisket smoking process.
-To get the most out of your smoker and your brisket, you need to be using the right kind of wood.
+To get the most out of all smoker grills, you need to be using the right kind of wood.

 The best wood for smoking brisket undoubtedly will take your food to the next level.
-Many beginners overlook this part, but it’s super important and as you’re about to see – each type of wood will impart a different flavor on your brisket.
+Many beginners overlook this part, but it’s super important, and as you’re about to see – each type of wood will impart a different flavor to your brisket.

 In this article, we’ll go over our picks for getting the optimal flavor out of your cooked beef.
 From there, we’ll touch on some types of wood that you should definitely avoid on your quest for brisket glory.

 Here is a quick glance at the best wood for smoking brisket: